JRBoland/JamesBoland_T1A2/readme.md

 ### References

-*typewriter CSS was made with help from [this video](https://www.youtube.com/watch?v=w1nhwUGsG6M&ab_channel=KevinPowell)* *photo from Francesco Ungaro on [pexels.com](http*s://www.pexels.com/photo/close-up-photo-of-brown-seaweeds-3640403/)* *Sitemap created with [draw.io](https://draw.io)*
+*typewriter CSS was made with help from [this video](https://www.youtube.com/watch?v=w1nhwUGsG6M&ab_channel=KevinPowell)*

+*photo blog-image-4.png from Francesco Ungaro on [pexels.com](http*s://www.pexels.com/photo/close-up-photo-of-brown-seaweeds-3640403/)*

+*Sitemap created with [draw.io](https://draw.io)*

+*All other images on the site are my own*